bitfwdcommunity/Blockathon/README.md

 Asking for pre-registration will give you and your team an indication of the number of attendees for the event and how much catering you will have to provide.
 Using services such as Eventbite or Google Form can help you with this process.

-A sample guide for a day hackathon is as below:

-* Insert image of sample agenda

-## Choose a Venue

 ### Accessibility / Dietary Requirements